Dieselmarble/PhD-Application/README.md

 - [A Tutorial from Zhihu](https://zhuanlan.zhihu.com/p/298343066)

 ### Miscellaneous between SOP and PS
-> To me, the major difference between PS and SOP is that Personal Statement (PS) requires a frameworked story about your life which illustrates your future career goal and interest.
-A Statement of Purpose (SOP), on the other hand
+> To me, the major difference between PS and SOP is that Personal Statement (PS) requires a frameworked story about your life which illustrates your future career goal, your social awareness and your potential to contribute to a community.
+A Academic Statement of Purpose (SOP), on the other hand focus more on your research interest and past research experience.
+Read each program’s prompts and formatting requirements carefully.
+The point above is about the content, while this one is about the format and separation of the content.
+Some programs don't differentiate SOP and PS, but require you to submit one document that illustrate both your personal side and academic side.
+However, programs like Berkeley EECS require an SoP and a PS so the separation depends on the prompts.

 ### Contacting Potential Supervisors
 - [Advice from UCL](http://depts.washington.edu/scholarq/pdfs/UCL%20contacting%20UK%20supervisors.PDF)